wheresrhys/wheresrhys.github.io/_posts/common/2_cribsheet.md

 Hey herons stalked out of the bush onto the lawn saw me and scarpered I chased a second djay of the day home
 A retinue of midges waiting at my front door
-Swifts underwing looks white flying above the house in the sun shining from the side